 });

-You can customize the width of the widget by including custom styles on your website.
-For example, in order to configure the height or width manually, you can use the following code:
+You can customize the width of the Messenger by including custom styles on your website.
+Here's an example code to manually configure the width:

 @media only screen and (min-width: 768px) {